 Exportable Private Key: Uncheck the box

 Key Size: 4096 (This will extend the certificate expiration an additional year to 2 years)

 Note: This should be done after hours and in coordination with Trusona.
 Updating the certificate will break current authentication until Trusona updates your new certificate on Trusona's end.

 Select Setup > Search for Single Sign-On Settings > select Edit

 Select the Request Signing Certificate drop-down > select your newly created certificate > select Save

 Select Download Metadata

-Email Trusona at firstname.lastname@example.org with the .xml file that was downloaded for integration on Trusona's end.
-Once integrated, Trusona for Salesforce will work as expected.
+Email Trusona at firstname.lastname@example.org with the .xml file that was downloaded to complete the Trusona for Salesforce integration.
+Trusona will email you a confirmation once integrated.